lerdmann1601/HERA-Matlab/paper/paper.md

 # Statement of Need

-Objective ranking methods are crucial in scientific research to evaluate and compare different algorithms or treatments without subjective bias.
+Objective ranking methods are crucial in scientific research to evaluate and compare different algorithms or treatments without subjective bias [@Taherdoost2023].
 Traditional ranking approaches often face significant limitations:
 1.  **Metric Aggregation:** Simple averaging of metrics (e.g., mean scores) can be sensitive to outliers and ignores the shape of data distributions.
-2.  **Statistical Rigor:** Relying solely on p-values can be misleading, especially with large sample sizes where trivial differences become significant.
+2.  **Statistical Rigor:** Relying solely on p-values can be misleading, especially with large sample sizes where trivial differences become significant [@Wasserstein2016].
 Conversely, small datasets may lack power.
 3.  **Subjectivity:** Many Multi-Criteria Decision Making (MCDM) methods require the user to define arbitrary weights for each metric.

 HERA addresses these issues by providing a **Hierarchical-Compensatory** system.
 It allows researchers to define an *a priori* hierarchy of metrics (e.g., Safety > Effectiveness > Efficiency).
 It then ranks datasets based on this hierarchy but allows for compensation: a lower-priority metric can influence the ranking only if the higher-priority metric is statistically "neutral" (i.e., no significant and practically relevant difference exists).